The Beginner’s Guide to DIY Stained Concrete Floors

 Even though our concrete was brand new, it had to be cleaned.
 Concrete is made from dirt, after all.

 Then I mopped it just to be sure it was super clean.
-Use a shopvac to suck up all of the water again.
-Then we turned on the fans and let it dry.
+Use a shop-vac to suck up all of the water again.
+Then we turned on the fans and let the floor dry.

 This process goes a LOT faster than you would think.